intel/kubernetes-power-manager/README.md

 apiVersion: intel.com/v1alpha1
 kind: PowerWorkload
 metadata:
-    name: powerworkload-hp
+    name: performance-workload
 spec:
     nodes:
     - name: "worker-node-1"
       cpuIds: [2, 3, 22, 23]
-    powerProfile: "high-performance"
+    powerProfile: "performance"
 ````
-This workload assigns the `high-performance` power profile to CPUs 2, 3, 22, and 23 on node "worker-node-1".
+This workload assigns the `performance` power profile to CPUs 2, 3, 22, and 23 on node "worker-node-1".

 This example shows a power workload that might be created automatically by the operator based on CPUs allocated to a container by the CPU Manager upon request via pod spec.